 For more information on the American Rescue Plan Act (ARPA) visit the ARPA website.

-Commerce will host a webinar on Friday, December 9, at 10 a.m. to explain the program and registration process.
+Commerce hosted a webinar to explain the program and registration process.

 To qualify, nonprofit organizations must dedicate annual financial resources to one or more of the following activities: